Princess Delphine of Belgium: Paternity case

 On 5 November 2018, a court ruling was published which instructed Albert to submit to a DNA test to determine whether he was Boël's biological father.
 DNA testing is not obligatory in Belgium, but not submitting to it is considered evidence of paternity.
-In January 2019, Albert appealed in cassation against the verdict, but on 16 May of the same year, the Brussels's Court of Appeals ordered the former king to pay a fine of 5,000 euros a day to Boël for every day he refused to take a DNA-test.
+In January 2019, Albert appealed in cassation against the verdict, but on 16 May of the same year, the Brussels's Court of Appeals ordered the former king to pay a fine of 5,000 euros a day to Boël for every day he refused to take a DNA test.

 On 27 January 2020, the DNA tests showed that King Albert II was the father of Delphine Boël.
 In October 2020, she and her children were granted princely titles by the Belgian court of appeals.
 As she was born out of wedlock, Princess Delphine and her descendants are not in the line of succession to the Belgian throne.
 Although court costs totalling €3.4m were awarded to her on a substantial indemnity basis, she was not granted a royal endowment.

-She and her half-brother, King Philippe of Belgium, met on 9 October 2020 at the Palace of Laeken.
+She and her half-brother King Philippe of Belgium met on 9 October 2020 at the Palace of Laeken.

-The next day, King Albert II reacted in a press release, rejoicing over the meeting and stating "My wife and I are very happy by the initiative of the King, presage of happier days for all and in particular for Delphine."
+The next day, King Albert II reacted in a press release, rejoicing over the meeting and stating: "My wife and I are very happy by the initiative of the King, presage of happier days for all and in particular for Delphine."

 On 25 October 2020, she was received at Belvédère Castle by her father and his wife, Queen Paola.
-At the occasion of the Belgian National Day on 21 July 2021, she and her partner joined the royal family at the military parade for the first time.
+On the occasion of the Belgian National Day on 21 July 2021, she and her partner joined the royal family at the military parade for the first time.